spotahome/kooper/README.md

 ## Installing

-You can use your favorite dependency manager to get Kooper or directly with go get the latest version:
+Any dependency manager can get Kooper or directly with go get the latest version:

 ```bash
 go get -u github.com/spotahome/kooper